anti-racist-kid/the-anti-racist-kid/README.md

 # What Is  Racism chapter 1.
 What is race?
 Good question!
 When you hear the word race, you think of a car racing.
 But the one we are talking about is sader, and scarier. the only parts of race is as you might know of slavery or segregation.
 But race is a bit worse!
-See these picturs of the pictures of Police using tear gas and protesters.
+See these picturs of the pictures of Police using tear gas and black lives mater protesters.

 <img style="width:50%" src="https://live.staticflickr.com/65535/49940105503_304ecfbbe3_b.jpg">